mz123analysis/AzureDEPractice/README.md

 Once a Storage Account is created, under settings on the left bar, you will click on SFTP and create a local user.
 This essentially creates a user and password to allow clients and vendors to access the SFTP server.
 I created two users to mimic vendor and client.

+Disclaimer --- Azure charges you hourly for hosting SFTP server.
+This can cost a lot in the long term, so I just pushed the files into SFTP before deleting the storage account due to fund limits.

 ### Docker Setup --- Airflow

 We created another folder that will hold our Airflow setup.
 We will utilize Docker to help us set this us.
 Docker provides us some good advantages when it comes to setting up Airflows such as: